-Workers in blue jumpers recently removed scaffolding that shrouded the columns for months, revealing gleaming-white marble scrubbed clean of grime.
+Workers in blue jumpers recently removed scaffolding that had shrouded the columns for months, revealing gleaming-white marble scrubbed clean of grime.
 Gone are the rusty stains beneath the two 10-inch guns that were salvaged from the Maine.
-The statues are a lustrous bronze again after corrosive salt air turned them bright green.
+The statues are a lustrous bronze again after corrosive salt air turned them bright green for years.

-Leal said his office intends to finish remaining tasks such as getting the fountains working and re-landscaping two adjacent plazas in the coming months.
+Leal said his office, which has restored hundreds of historic structures in recent decades, intends to finish remaining tasks like getting the fountains working and re-landscaping two adjacent plazas in the coming months.

-"Certainly we have as much wish for that to be true today as we did at the time," Caulfield said of the congressional resolution inscribed on the monument supporting Cuba's right to be free.
+"Certainly we have as much wish for that to be true today as we did at the time," Caulfield said of the U.S. resolution inscribed on the monument proclaiming Cuba has the right to be free.
 "I hope that we and the Cubans will see a new relationship with the United States that allows those words to be true."

-Leal said he also hopes for warmer ties, but first Washington must end the 51-year economic embargo and abolish "anti-Cuban" laws.
+Leal said he too hopes for warmer ties, but first Washington must end the 51-year economic embargo and abolish "anti-Cuban" laws.

-Can he envision a bronze eagle resuming its perch someday atop the monument?
+Can he envision a bronze eagle resuming its perch someday atop the twice-decapitated monument?

 "On the occasion of a friendly visit by a U.S. president," Leal said.
 "I wish President Obama would be the one to do that."

-Associated Press writer Anne-Marie Garcia contributed to this report.
+Associated Press writer Anne-Marie Garcia in Havana contributed to this report.